slurmulon/bach/docs/guide.md

 ]
 ```

-Putting special characters aside, we can easily see that several musical elements are represented here:
+Putting special characters aside, we can see that several musical elements are clearly represented:

  - **Meter**: `4|4` or common time (default)
  - **Tempo**: `44` beats per minute